stfxecutables/ABIDE-eig/notes/dilemmas/DILEMMAS.md

 prediction accuracies of under 60% (compared to dubious literature reported ~71% best).

 ***ABIDE is heterogenous, and the spectra across sites are clearly, obviously dramatically visually different, and the clusters are also clearly, obviously different***.
+This is largely due differences in the underlying sampling resolutions (spatial and temporal) and sampling durations.

 Thus, even if some clustering is predictively useful for site A, it will be likely suboptimal (or even entirely useless) for site B.